oribarilan/fliq/README.md

 Args:
     <br />
-    items: The items to add to the start of the iterable.
+    items: The elements to add to the start of the query.

 Raises:
     <br />
     TypeError: In case the items are not iterable.
-    Error will be raised when item is consumed.
+    Error will be raised when the query is collected.

 <a id="query.Collectors"></a>

 ### Collectors

+Query is an iterable processing fluent-based API.
+It is lazy, and supports infinite iterables where applicable.

 <a id="query.Query.first"></a>